MePerson1/epickie-gry/README.md

 # Universal Design Web Application

-## Application based on Epic Games Store Website with use of universal design guidelines.
+## An application based on the Epic Games Store website, utilizing universal design guidelines

 ### Built With